thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 Again, it would be great for some more analysis of the security model.

 Enjoy using Backbone.js cross domain!

+_I cannot get passed the spam filter on HackerNews so feel free to submit this tutorial_

 [Example Codebase](https://github.com/thomasdavis/backbonetutorials/tree/gh-pages/examples/cross-domain)